axyn45/comp9727-25t2/project/report/project-report.md

 For each of the top 20 users, we filtered their voting history from the 80% training split of the data.
 A user was only considered for modeling if they had a minimum of 3 upvotes and 3 downvotes in their training history, ensuring the classifier had examples of both classes to learn from.

-The corresponding TF-IDF vectors for their upvoted and downvoted posts were stacked into a training matrix X_train, and a corresponding label vector y_train was created (1 for upvotes, 0 for downvotes).The trained SVM classifier then learned the optimal hyperplane to separate these two classes in the 5000-dimensional feature space.
+The corresponding TF-IDF vectors for their upvoted and downvoted posts were stacked into a training matrix $X_{train}$, and a corresponding label vector $y_{train}$ was created (1 for upvotes, 0 for downvotes).The trained SVM classifier then learned the optimal hyperplane to separate these two classes in the 5000-dimensional feature space.

 **Generating Recommendations**